akeneo/pim-api-docs/content/concepts/products.md

 ![Product models in the grid](/img/concepts/product_models_in_the_grid_ui.png)

-It's also possible to enrich product model.
+It's also possible to enrich a product model.
 Below, you can find a screenshot of what the UI looks like.

 ![Product models in the PEF](/img/concepts/product_models_in_the_pef_ui.png)